11 Best Marketing Analytics Tools (2026)

 This is now three products under one roof.
 Contentsquare absorbed Hotjar (heatmaps, session replay, surveys) and Heap (autocapture product analytics) into a unified platform with shared AI called Sense.

 Honest take: The merger created a comprehensive platform, but the pricing and packaging are confusing.
-You effectively choose between three modules (DXA, Product Analytics, VoC), each with its own tier structure.
-Expect some growing pains as the integration matures.
+You choose between three modules (DXA, Product Analytics, VoC), each with its own tier structure.
+Expect growing pains as the integration matures.
+Simpler alternatives for heatmaps include Crazy Egg, Lucky Orange, or FullStory.

 Best for: UX teams that need heatmaps, session replay, and qualitative feedback in one place.
-The free DXA tier is one of the most generous in the category.
+The free DXA tier is worth setting up on any site to understand user behavior.

 7. PostHog